Twitch (service): Amazon subsidiary (2014–present)

 In December 2016, Twitch announced a semi-automated chat moderation tool (AutoMod), which uses natural language processing and machine learning to set aside potentially unwanted content for human review.
 In February 2017, Twitch announced the Twitch Game Store, a digital distribution platform that would expose digital purchases of games within the site's browsing interface.
 When streaming games available on the store, partnered channels could display a referral link to purchase the game—receiving a 5% commission.
 Users also received a "Twitch Crate" on every purchase, which included Bits and a collection of random chat emotes.

 In August 2017, Twitch announced it had acquired video indexing platform ClipMine.

 On August 20, 2018, Twitch announced that it will no longer offer advertising-free access to the entire service to Amazon Prime subscribers, with this privilege requiring the separate "Twitch Turbo" subscription or an individual channel subscription.
 This privilege ended for new customers effective September 14, 2018, and for existing customers October 2018.
 In October 2018, Twitch announced Amazon Blacksmith, a new extension allowing broadcasters to configure displays of products associated with their streams with Amazon affiliate links.
 On November 27, 2018, Twitch discontinued the Game Store service, citing that it did not generate as much additional revenue for partners as they hoped, and new revenue opportunities such as Amazon Blacksmith.
 Users retain access to their purchased games.
+On December 12, 2018, Fandom, Inc. had reached an agreement to acquire Curse Media, a spin-off of Curse, from Twitch Interactive for an undisclosed amount.
+Curse was dissolved and its assets were moved under Twitch Interactive.

+Twitch's new headquarters at 350 Bush Street opened in August 2019.
+To comply with historic preservation requirements, the developer kept the front facade of the San Francisco Curb Exchange, but tore down everything behind the facade, and built a reconstruction of the old trading hall through which visitors must walk to reach the modern high-rise office tower behind it.

-Twitch acquired the Internet Games Database (IGDB), a user-driven website similar in functionality to Internet Movie Database (IMDb) to catalog details of video games in September 2019.
+Twitch acquired the Internet Games Database (IGDb), a user-driven website similar in functionality to Internet Movie Database (IMDb) to catalog details of video games in September 2019.
 Twitch plans to use the database service to improve its own internal search features and help users find games they are interested in.
 On September 26, 2019, Twitch unveiled a new logo and updated site design.
 The design is accompanied by a new advertising campaign, "You're already one of us", which will seek to promote the platform's community members.
 Twitch began signing exclusivity deals with high-profile streamers in December 2019.